phaserjs/phaser/README.md

 * Device.windowsPhone is now tested for.
 * The Debug panel now works in WebGL mode.
 Pay attention to the warning at the top of the Debug docs (feature request #499)
 * You can now create blank Tilemaps and then populate them with data later.
+* A single Animation object now has 3 new events: onStart, onLoop and onComplete.
+* Animation.loopCount holds the number of times the animation has looped since it last started.

 Updates: